 The following is an excerpt from my 2012 Astrological Almanac.
-The 2013 Astrological Almanac is now available for pre-sale.

 In Pisces, all of Neptune’s associations are amplified.
 Dreams, delusions, magic, mysticism and madness all get a boost.
 Yet it is important that we do not chase every manifestation of Neptune’s power, but instead seek the root.
 That root may be best expressed by the Sanskrit phrase “Maya Shakti” which translates, roughly, to “the power to create reality/illusion.”
 “Maya” actually refers to both reality and illusion, therefore the “illusion of reality.”

 Our reality/illusion is something we have all played a part in creating.
 Our wishes do not go unheard.
 But as tales of genii and lamps remind us, the fulfillment of wishes often comes with unintended consequences.
 We may long for great wealth, but when we attain it we may find that it complicates our personal relationships and interferes with our dharma in ways we did not imagine.
 Such is the nature of wishes, genii and lamps.